 Doctor Who Magazine comic companions Izzy and Fey share a bit of flirtation, a lot of adventures, and — once Izzy manages to overcome her fear and be open about her sexuality — a nice proper snog.

-Speaking of DWM, there's a distinct undercurrent of something between Majenta Pryce and her sometime-cellmate Zephyr (with Majenta even deciding to take Zephyr along in the TARDIS, which ends up getting nixed by the plot), and the end of Majenta's arc sees the two of them heading off together to seek their fortune.
+There's a distinct undercurrent of something between Majenta Pryce and her sometime-cellmate Zephyr (with Majenta deciding to take Zephyr along in the TARDIS, which ends up getting nixed by the plot), and the end of Majenta's arc sees the two of them heading off together to seek their fortune.
 Amusingly, emails between RTD and the magazine staff included the stipulation "No more lesbians" — either he wasn't actually serious, or they figured bi women were still fair game.

-While not quite as blatant as many of these, the implications of Rose ending up with the clone Doctor in the end of "The Stolen Earth"/"Journey's End," and the clone Doctor saying something to her that we didn't hear ends with them kissing didn't go unnoticed: For the Doctor to properly return Rose's love, and say what she needed to hear, he had to be part human.
+The implications of Rose ending up with the clone Doctor in the end of "The Stolen Earth"/"Journey's End", and the clone Doctor saying something to her that we didn't hear ends with them kissing.
+For the Doctor to properly return Rose's love, and say what she needed to hear, he had to be part human.
 Specifically, part Donna.

 Word Of Moffat says Tasha Lem and Madame Kovarian were married, before the whole Trenzalore thing caused the schism in the Church.